EmergentProperly/MIDIMesh/README.md

 - Whittle away the monolithic modules

-- Clean up and replace some assets
+- Clean up and replace some assets and improve usability

 - Fix emergent bugs